snac-cooperative/technical-docs/Requirements/DBUser API.md

 ### What data and features must be provided

-- user must have a unique id
+- user must have a unique id, which we mint when creating the database record
-- user must be able to authenticate (log in)
+- user must be able to authenticate (log in), which is currently handled outside DBUser by OpenID.
-- user must be authorized for specific system features
+- user must be authorized for specific system features, which relies on role(s).

 User id must be unique for all time, and thus, user ids may not be reused.
+We have a unique user id internal to the system, which is the row id from table appuser.
+We do not currently have (or need) a textual user id such as "mst3k", although email address must be unique to our system and serves an identifier.
+For example:
-A unique user id internal to the system may be a good idea.
-The textual user id such as "mst3k" or "mst3k@example.com" should probably also be unique for all time, but (in theory) could be reused with a new, unique system use rid.
+"mst3k@example.com" should be unique for all time, but (in theory) could be reused with a new, unique system use rid.

 Accounts need an active flag.
 Deleted accounts might be kept inactive, as an easy way to prevent accidentally creating an account with the same name at some future time.

 The list of features are described in more detail in other requirements docs although we list them below with roles.
 Requirements here will cover implementation of authorization, and of management of authorization.